-- Electricity demand is forecast to increase 75% by 2050, which is higher than the 60% increase previously forecasted. - Industrial sector and data centre growth are the primary drivers of new demand. - Commercial sector growth, increasing population, and electrification are also continuing to escalate electricity demand across the province. - A procurement for new electricity generation and storage is being finalized, and targets and timelines will reflect faster demand growth. - This work complements the many other actions underway, such as new nuclear, transmission, and demand side management programming.
+- Electricity demand is forecast to increase 75% by 2050, 15% higher than previously forecast. - Industrial sector and data centre growth are the primary new demand drivers. - Commercial sector growth, increasing population, and electrification are also continuing to escalate electricity demand across the province. - A procurement for new electricity generation and storage is being finalized, and targets and timelines will reflect faster demand growth. - This work complements the many other actions underway, such as new nuclear, transmission, and demand side management programming.